-Basic Organic Chemistry & Biochemistry

-Prerequisite(s): CHEM 010 or CHEM 001 with a grade of "C" or better.
+Basic Organic Chemistry and Biochemistry Prerequisite: CHEM 010 or CHEM 001 with a grade of C or better.
 Course Advisory: Eligibility for ENGL 001.
 Presents an overview of organic chemistry and biochemistry for majors in nursing, home economics, liberal arts and technical fields.
 Field trip may be required.
 Online work may be required.
 Three hours lecture, three hours lab.